How to Find the Right Real Estate Agent for Probate Property

 If your agent doesn’t have CPRES certification, that’s okay.

 Before you sign a listing agreement, ask your chosen agent to attend a meeting with you and your probate attorney.
-The average probate process lasts six to nine months, so you want to be sure all three of you work well together.
+While a summary probate proceeding may wrap up in as little as four months, the standard probate process can last for up to two years — even longer for cases with contested matters or legal disputes.
+In sum, it’s imperative that the three of you work well together.

-Selling the home of a dearly departed family member can be a heartbreaking step to take.
-But having the right probate real estate agent on your side can make that difficult task a bit easier to bear.
+Selling the home of a dearly departed family member can be a heartbreaking experience.
+But having the right probate real estate agent on your side can make that difficult task just a bit easier to bear.